Jasuto allows you to visually construct your own synths/effects and use them to make sequences all on your device!

 This module is used to record sequences of notes and/or modulation.
 Each step is a 16th note and the overall tempo is controlled by the “tempo” slider.

-The Sample Editor can be used to edit or share samples.
+The Sample Editor, now in stereo, can be used to edit or share samples.
 You can also draw your own waveform.

-Pressing “Spectra” brings up a spectragram of the final mix.
+Pressing “Spectra” overlays a spectragram of the final mix.

 To learn more about Modular Synths, check out the wiki page.

 A super useful guide: The Theory and Technique of Electronic Music.

 For people that want to go a little deeper, here's an excellent (free) intro to DSP here.